Should You Buy A Food Waste Disposal Unit? – Pros And Cons

 - Expandable foods such as pasta, rice, and oatmeal – can expand in the unit and clog the pipe

 For many households, having a unit installed can be a great option.
 They offer a simple, effective solution to dealing with your daily food waste.

 If you are considering having one installed, make sure to research quality models for the best results and keep up with the usage and maintenance directions.
-You’ll have an odour-free, more environmentally friendly kitchen in no time.
+You’ll have an odour-free, potentially, more environmentally friendly kitchen in no time.

 - Galley Kitchen Layout – Ideas, Tips & Expert Advice

 - Double Oven Or Single Oven And Combi Microwave?

 - How To Choose The Perfect Colour For Your Kitchen Cabinets

 Michael is a kitchen designer from the UK.
 He's been designing and project managing new kitchen installations for over 10 years.
 Before that, he was an electrician and part of a team that fitted kitchens.
 He created Kitchinsider in early 2019 to help give people advice when it comes to getting a new kitchen.